ACCESS

 tokaido-shinkansen-banner-edit

 Shin-Osaka is the terminus of two shinkansen lines – the Tokaido Shinkansen and the San’yo Shinkansen.
-Running from Shin-Osaka Station to Tokyo Station, the Tokaido Shinkansen runs east toward Central Japan, connecting with the Hokuirku Shinkansen – bound for Kanazawa via Nagano – at Tokyo; while the San’yo Shinkansen runs from Shin-Osaka to Hakata (Fukuoka) via major stops including Shin-Kobe, Okayama and Hiroshima:
+Running from Shin-Osaka Station to Tokyo Station, the Tokaido Shinkansen runs east toward Central Japan, connecting with the Hokuirku Shinkansen – bound for Tsuruga via Nagano – at Tokyo; while the San’yo Shinkansen runs from Shin-Osaka to Hakata (Fukuoka) via major stops including Shin-Kobe, Okayama and Hiroshima:

 TOKAIDO SHINKANSEN